API reference¶

 , default:None

-) –The credentials to use for the source.
+) –The client to use for the source.
 Datatype will depend on the source’s location type.
 For example, a RelationalDBLocation will require a SQLAlchemy engine.
 If not provided, will populate with a SQLAlchemy engine from the default warehouse set in the environment variable

 MB__CLIENT__DEFAULT_WAREHOUSE